texfaq/texfaq.github.io/FAQ-complist.md

 ---
+title:  How to adjust list spacing
 section: How do I do&hellip;?
 subsection: Lists
 date: 2014-06-10
 ---

-# How to adjust list spacing

 [Lamport's book](FAQ-latex-books.md) lists various parameters for the layout of list (things like `\topsep`,